ivy-llc/ivy/.github/pull_request_template.md

 <!--
-This template will help you to have a meaningful PR, please follow it and do not leave it blanket.
+This template will help you to have a meaningful PR, please follow it and do not leave it blank.
 -->

 # PR Description